thatBlackBiniMan/thatBlackBiniMan/README.md

 From Medical Doctor to Blockchain Software Developer
 ---------------------------------------

-An average Nigerian Medical officer, practicing medicine alone in Nigeria, no side hustle earns less than $400 a month, while a teaching hospital consultant and a resident doctor earns less than $2000 a month.
+Meet an average Nigerian Medical officer, tirelessly dedicated to the art of healing in the heart of Nigeria.
+With no side gigs to boost their income, they earn a modest sum of less than $400 each month.
+Meanwhile, even the most esteemed teaching hospital consultants and resident doctors in this country find themselves earning less than $2000 a month.
+It's a somber truth that hangs heavy on the minds of these highly skilled and intelligent Nigerian-trained doctors.
-A very sad reality!
-Nigerian-trained doctors are skilled and smart,
-That's why Nigerian-trained doctors are practicing all over the world.
-A lot of my colleagues have left and are still leaving the country.
-You can't blame them, I completely understand, The awesome Nigerian doctor salary structure is too unique to comprehend.
-I too was almost forced to leave but honestly

-I don't want to leave home.
-I love my city, I am very happy here.
-I was born, grew-up, schooled, currently working and living in Benin city, Edo state, Nigeria.
-I really don 't think anything would take me away from home.

-I discovered coding in 2022 while searching for different ways to make money, Trust me I desperately wanted to be financially free.
-I was tired of Everything, I was tired of waking up in the mornings becoming a slave for money.

-Importantly I came to realize that medicine is not something you practice for money, Anyone who practices medicine for money is at risk of a Progressive psychological break-down.
-Medicine is something you do for love and practice with kindness.

-For me coding originally was the financial savior,
-I started learning coding because I know its going to make me wealthy And also give me time to practice medicine for love without worrying about money.

-I have seen coding change people's lives for good.
-C'mon checkout @Elon, @Bill, @Mark they are all doing well ('\_'), And I know I am next in-line

-So far it has been a beautiful, challenging, mind opening journey and i am still on the road.
+Their expertise knows no bounds, which is why you'll find Nigerian-trained doctors practicing their craft all around the globe.
+Many of my fellow colleagues have bid farewell to their homeland, seeking greener pastures elsewhere.
+And who could blame them?
+The peculiar salary structure for Nigerian doctors is a riddle unto itself.
+I, too, was on the brink of joining the exodus, but to be honest...

+I couldn't bear to leave my beloved home.
+Benin City, Edo State, Nigeria, is where I was born, raised, educated, and where I now work and reside.
+There's an indescribable attachment that keeps me rooted here.
+Nothing, I believe, could entice me away from my city.

+In the year 2022, I stumbled upon the world of coding during a quest for alternative ways to achieve financial freedom.
+My longing for a life free from the shackles of financial dependency had reached its peak.
+The grind of trading time for money had grown tiresome.

+It was during this journey that I realized that medicine should never be practiced solely for monetary gain.
+Those who do so risk a gradual erosion of their psychological well-being.
+Medicine is an endeavor driven by compassion and love, a calling to heal with kindness.

+For me, coding emerged as a beacon of financial salvation.
+I embarked on the path of learning to code because I recognized its potential to bestow wealth and, equally importantly, to grant me the freedom to practice medicine with a heart full of love, unburdened by financial worries.

+I've witnessed how coding has transformed lives for the better.
+Just take a look at figures like @Elon, @Bill, @Mark – they've all achieved tremendous success ('_').
+And I know, without a doubt, that I'm next in line.

 * 🌍  I'm based in Benin city, Nigeria
 * ✉️  You can contact me at [solomonomoruyi66@gmail.com](mailto:solomonomoruyi66@gmail.com)